 Preheat the oven to 350°F conventional or 325°F convection, and line your baking sheets with parchment paper.

-Cool on the sheet pan for 5 minutes before moving to a wire rack to cool completely.
+Cool on the pan for 5 minutes, then transfer to a wire rack to finish cooling.

 Video